r-prerana/license-plate-anonymization/README.md

 ## Project Overview

+# 🚘 Development of an Application for Blurring and Anonymizing Vehicle License Plates to Ensure Privacy

+This project implements automatic license plate detection using YOLOv8, YOLOv10, and YOLOv12.
+The detected plates are blurred/anonymized to protect privacy.
+We also compare the performance of these YOLO models based on accuracy and speed.

 This repository provides a comprehensive solution for license plate detection and anonymization.
 It includes:

 - **License Plate Detection**: Utilizing YOLOv8, YOLOv10, and YOLOv12 models to accurately detect license plates in images and videos.